Qazaqstan (TV channel): Jambyl

 Zhambyl regional branch of RTRC "Kazakhstan" broadcasts in the city of Zhambyl, as well as in nearby settlements.
 During the Soviet era broadcasts were limited to an hour per week.
-After the USSR collapsed the broadcast time increased.
+After the collapse of the Soviet Union in 1991, the broadcast duration increased.
 Today total weekly broadcast time is 98 hours.
 The channel produces about 30 original shows and broadcasts.

 Aqjaıyq

-The first transmission of West Kazakhstan regional branch aired September 26, 1964.
+The first transmission of West Kazakhstan regional branch aired 26 September 1964.
 First broadcasts were limited to three to four hours a day.
 The channel transferred to digital format in 2003.
 Total weekly broadcast time today is 98 hours.
-Some of the popular original broadcasts are «El aldynda», «Vremya vašego voprosa», «Barekeldі, «Arnaiy reportaž», Drugoй Uralьsk» «Ženskie sekretы».
+Some of the popular original broadcasts are El aldynda, Vremya vašego voprosa, Barekeldі, Arnaiy reportazh, Drugoy Uralsk, and Zhenskie sekrety.